chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `default-protocol` field

-The optional `default-protocol` field can be used to specify which protocol should have priority when trying to access an ip from the internet.
+The optional `default-protocol` field can be used to specify which protocol should have priority when trying to access a project from the internet.

 ``` toml
 [install]
 default-protocol = "git"
 ```

-If the default protocol has patterns configured and none of the patterns match the given ip's source URL, then it is not used.
+If the default protocol has patterns configured and none of the patterns match the given project's source URL, then it is not used.
 If the default protocol is set to be used and its name cannot be found among the known protocols, the installation process will error.

 ### The `[vhdl-format]` section